ory/hydra/docs/docs/reference/configuration.md

   ## provider ##
   #
   # Set this to the tracing backend you wish to use.
-Supports Jaeger, Zipkin and DataDog.
+Supports Jaeger, Zipkin DataDog, Elastic APM and Instana.
 If omitted or empty, tracing will be disabled.
 Use environment variables to configure DataDog (see https://docs.datadoghq.com/tracing/setup/go/#configuration).
   #
   # One of:
   # - jaeger
   # - zipkin
   # - datadog
   # - elastic-apm
+  # - instana
   #
   # Examples:
   # - jaeger